jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 Finally, I include the final line above as an estimate maximum physical capacity of the solar panels constituting Nevada's solar utility installations.
 Treating the highest generation of any hour in the year as the physical output (in megawatts) assuming full ideal sun at the best angle, the panels could physically generate 47,000 MWh in a 24-hour period.
-By this standard, in June, Nevada's best-case solar generation (before weather) is 48% of the physical capacity of the panels.
-In December, it is 25%.
+By this standard, in June, Nevada's best-case solar generation (before weather) is 48% of the physical capacity of the panels (i.e., 11.5 hours of maximum physical output per day).
+In December, it is 25% (5.9 hours of maximum physical output).

 While it is impossible to expect any solar utility to reach even half of this level (the sun doesn't shine at night), it is still a useful benchmark because we can measure all other outputs against this quantity.
 Even before taking into account weather, it may be that some geographies are better at